-This medication may improve your mood, sleep, appetite,
+Fluoxetine may decrease anxiety, improve your mood, sleep, appetite, and energy

-How To Use Prozac Oral
+How To Use Prozac Weekly Oral

 Read the Medication Guide provided by your pharmacist

 before you start using fluoxetine and each time you get a refill.
-If yo...
+If you have

 Alternative Names GAD; Anxiety disorder Treatment The goal of treatment is to help you function well during day-to-day life.
 Cognitive-behavioral therapy (CBT) and medications are the mainstays of treatment.
 Medications are an important part of treatment.
 Once you start them, do not suddenly stop without talking with your health care provider.
 Medications that may be used include: Selective serotonin reuptake inhibitors (SSRIs) are usually the first choice in medications.
 Serotonin-norepinephrine reuptake inhibitors (SNRIs) are another choice.
 Other antidepressants and some antiseizure drugs may be used for severe cases.
 Benzodiazepines such as alprazolam (Xanax), clonazepam (Klonopin), and lorazepam (Ativan) may be used if antidepressants don't help enough with symptoms.
 Long-term dependence on these drugs is a concern.
 Short-term memory problems may also develop with long-term use.
 A medication called buspirone may also be used.
 Cognitive-behavioral therapies should be used together with dr...

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.